wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 # Upgrading wikibase docker images

-## Backup your database
+## Back up your database

-In all of our images we are relying a database to persist data.
-Normally these are stored in docker volumes and can be seen in the mysql container in the docker example as `mediawiki-mysql-data`.
+In all of our images we rely on a database to persist data.
+Normally these are stored in Docker volumes and can be seen in the mysql container in the Docker example as `mediawiki-mysql-data`.

 ```yml
   mysql: